This is Where You’ll Find Ontario’s Best Apple Pies

 Autumn in Ontario is a time to check off a hefty seasonal to-do list: admire the fall colours in a scenic country atmosphere, sample some cider, visit an apple orchard and gobble up all the apple-based desserts possible.
 Wouldn’t it be nice if there were a one-stop-shop to enjoy all your favourite fall activities?
 Well, the Apple Pie Trail proposes a set path where you can achieve all your autumnal activity goals.

-The Great Apple Pie Trail Road Trip
+Following Ontario’s Apple Pie Trail

 The 40-kilometre route known as the Apple Pie Trail is located in Ontario’s South Georgian Bay, which is the highest point of the Niagara Escarpment.
 The large bodies of water surrounding the region regulate temperatures and create the ideal microclimate for growing apples.
 Don’t let the name deceive you, though; the Apple Pie Trail is not only home to fruitful orchards, but also bakeries, restaurants, wineries and cideries, hiking and biking paths, and art galleries.